emacs-mirror/emacs/mps/manual/source/glossary/c.rst

         diagrammed, its shape resembles that of a `saguaro cactus
         <http://www.azstarnet.com/%7Efosnp/factsaboutsaguaros.html>`_.

-        In languages that support :term:`continuations
+        In languages that support :term:`continuations`,
-        <continuation>`, :term:`activation records <activation
+        :term:`activation records` can have :term:`indefinite extent`.
-        record>` can have :term:`indefinite extent`.
-One technique for implementing continuations is not to copy the activation records that are captured, but rather to create a fork in the stack below the captured :term:`stack frames <stack frame>`, so that new frames appear as a parallel branch.
+        One technique for implementing continuations is not to copy the activation records that are captured, but rather to create a fork in the stack below the captured :term:`stack frames`, so that new frames appear as a parallel branch.
 Often the process of forking is done lazily: captured frames are only duplicated if they are modified.